FEDERAL FINANCIAL AID ADMINISTERED BY THE U.S. DEPARTMENT OF EDUCATION

 - The student will continue to receive email requests from the financial aid office until the documents have been received.

-- Verification documents must be submitted to the Financial Aid Office within 45 days from the date the request was submitted, otherwise the Financial Aid Application will be cancelled.
+- Verification documents must be submitted to the Financial Aid Office within 45 days from the date the request was submitted, otherwise the Financial Aid Application may be cancelled.

 - No Financial Aid Funds will be disbursed until verification is complete.